Designer023/development-guidelines/01_css.md

     #my-thing { … }

-!important is only ok for some things like error messages that always display in one way and have to show in red bold.
-We don’t have a !superimportant so if you have to use !important to override something else then the something else is too specific to start with.
-Go back and unspecify the other code, please don’t add more specificity.
+!important is ok in a very small number of circumstances.
+One example is error messages which always display the same way - red and bold.
+We don’t have a !superimportant so if you have to use !important to override something else, then the something else is too specific to start with.
+Go back and reduce the specificity of the selector that you need to use !important to override.
+Do not add more specificity, because it can make it hard for future development.

 It’s hard to override an !important for a reason and it’s meant to be used to make sure a rule works as it should.
 It’s not a fix for overriding something that is broken.

 **Yes**